dimajix/flowman/docs/spec/job/index.md

 A textual description of the job

 * `environment` **(optional)** *(type: list:string)*:
 A list of `key=value` pairs for defining or overriding environment variables which can be accessed in expressions.
 You can also access the job parameters in the environment definition for deriving new values.

 * `parameters` **(optional)** *(type: list:parameter)*:
 A list of job parameters.
 Values for job parameters have to be specified for each job execution, be it either directly via the command line or via a `call` task as part of a different job in the same project.

+* `hooks` **(optional)** *(type: list:hook)*:
+A list of hooks which will be called before and after each job and target is executed.
+Hooks provide some ways to notify external systems (or possibly plugins) about the current execution status of jobs and targets.

 ## Metrics